Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Models

 To solve the MHD equations numerically, we use a Fourier pseudospectral method, assuming periodic boundary conditions in a cube whose side is $L_{\text{box}}=2\pi$.
 This method guarantees exact energy conservation for the continuous time spatially discrete equations \cite{parallel_pseudoespectral}.
 For the discrete time integration a second-order Runge-Kutta method is used.
 In all the MHD simulations presented in this paper we considered a resolution of $N^3 = 512^3$ Fourier modes.
 In addition, the two-thirds rule truncation method is carried out to eliminate aliasing.
 In other words, the maximum wavenumber resolved is $\kappa = N/3$.
 By doing this we are able to reach values of kinematic Reynolds number, defined as $R=v_0L\rho_0/\nu$, and magnetic Reynolds number, defined as $R_m=v_0L/\eta$, of $R=R_m=2370$.
-Defining the Kolmogorov dissipation wavenumber $k_d = (\epsilon_d\mu^3)^{1/4}$, where $\epsilon_d$ is the energy dissipation rate, the Reynolds numbers we use ensure resolution of the smallest scales (i.e., $\kappa>k_d$).
+Defining the Kolmogorov dissipation wavenumber $k_d = (\epsilon_d(\rho_0/\nu)^3)^{1/4}$, where $\epsilon_d$ is the energy dissipation rate, the Reynolds numbers we use ensure resolution of the smallest scales (i.e., $\kappa>k_d$).
 Furthermore, the dissipation scale is defined as $l_d = 2\pi/k_d$.

 Regarding the MHD simulation's initial conditions, the system starts from null velocity and magnetic fluctuation fields $\mathbf{u}=\mathbf{b}=0$, and initial constant density $\rho = \rho_0$.
 To evolve from this initial state to a turbulent steady state, an external forcing is needed.
-We use a mechanical and an electromotive force, both generated with random phases in the Fourier $k$-shells $2\leq k\leq 3$ every correlation time $\tau\approx 1/18$.
-Intermediate forcing in time is achieved through linear interpolation between the forcing at the previous and at the next correlation time.
-By the time a stationary turbulent state is reached, the background magnetic field $B_0$ is increased together with the electromotive force.
-The process is repeated until a final value of $B_0/\langle b^2\rangle ^{1/2} = 9$ is achieved.
-Once we get to this state, $B_0/b_0 = 9$, $L_{\text{box}}/L\approx 2.55$, $\langle u^2\rangle ^{1/2}/v_0 \approx 1.67$ and $l_d/L\approx 1/60$.
-The energy spectrum of the fluid at this point can be seen in figure \ref{fig:espectros}.
-As expected, it is found to be compatible with the Kolmogorov spectrum in the inertial range.
+We use a mechanical and an electromotive force, both generated with random phases in the Fourier $k$-shells $2\leq k\leq 3$ every correlation time $\tau$ and thus each component can be written as